sensu-plugins/sensu-plugins-chrony/README.md

-        --crit-offset <OFFSET>       Critical if OFFSET exceeds current offset (ms) --crit-stratum <STRATUM>     Critical if STRATUM exceeds current stratum --dryrun                     Do not send events to sensu client socket --warn-offset <OFFSET>       Warn if OFFSET exceeds current offset (ms) --warn-stratum <STRATUM>     Warn if STRATUM exceeds current stratum
+        --crit-offset <OFFSET>       Critical if OFFSET exceeds current offset (ms) --crit-stratum <STRATUM>     Critical if STRATUM exceeds current stratum --dryrun                     Do not send events to sensu client socket --handlers <HANDLERS>        Comma separated list of handlers --warn-offset <OFFSET>       Warn if OFFSET exceeds current offset (ms) --warn-stratum <STRATUM>     Warn if STRATUM exceeds current stratum
 ```

+Use the --handlers command line option to specify which handlers you want to use for the generated events.

 ## Author
 Matteo Cerutti - <matteo.cerutti@hotmail.co.uk>